baadaa/b-as-in-bald/_portfolio/solid-brand-portal.md

   </section>
   <section class="info">
     <h3>Challenge:</h3>
-    <p>The client has a national network with dozens of locations, and was growing fast.
+    <p>The client has just launched a new brand of national network with dozens of locations, and was growing fast.
 Because effective visual and verbal communication was critical for the client's business, they typically had to rely on design agency anytime they needed even the simplest assets like logo and colors to use for local ads&mdash;in order for their branches <em>not</em> to recreate brand assets incorrectly.
     </p>
   </section>
   <section class="info">